CVE-2026-40256: CWE-22: Improper Limitation of a Pathname to a Restricted Directory ('Path Traversal') in WeblateOrg weblate

 Description

 CVE-2026-40256 is a path traversal vulnerability in Weblate versions prior to 5.
-17. The issue arises because repository-boundary validation uses string prefix checks on absolute paths without being path-segment aware.
-This allows bypassing the restriction when an external path shares the same string prefix as the repository path, potentially enabling access outside the intended directory.
-The vulnerability has been fixed in Weblate version 5.
+17. The issue arises because repository-boundary validation uses string prefix checks on absolute paths without proper path-segment awareness, allowing bypass when an external path shares the same prefix as the repository path.
+This vulnerability has been fixed in Weblate version 5.
 17. The CVSS score is 5.
 0, indicating a medium severity level.

 AI-Powered Analysis